MinPhys/MinPhys.github.io/index.md

 ![Registration_Now_Open](https://MinPhys.github.io/RiP_2026/assetts/Flyer.png)

 The Mineral Physics Group provides a travel bursary to support the attendance of this meeting and others like it.
-The scheme is being expanded to make to careing expenses eligible.
+The scheme is being expanded to make some caring expenses eligible.
 Details of the Mineral Physics Group Travel Bursary Scheme can be found at <a href="https://www.minersoc.org/mpg-bursaries.html">  www.minersoc.org/mpg-bursaries</a>